kylesomers/aws-lambda-zombie-workshop/NEW/1_Cognito/README.md

 2. Update the Javascript application to integrate with User Pools

-3. Setup a Cognito User Pools Authorizer in API Gateway, configure your API methods to require Authorization
+3. Setup a Custom Authorizer in API Gateway, configure your API methods to require Authorization

   ![Authentication with Cognito User Pools](images/CognitoArchitectureOverview.png)